Executables

 store Name of this mKTL store.

-identifier Unique identifier for the mKTL configuration
+alias Unique alias for the mKTL configuration associated

-within this store.
+store.

 options: